-- Organic growth in local consumption, driven by population - The ability of Port Everglades to compete with other South Atlantic ports and West moving through Florida ports countries' economies within those markets.
+- Organic growth in local consumption, driven by population - The ability of Port Everglades to compete with other South Atlantic ports and West Coast ports to capture additional discretionary containerized imports not already moving through Florida ports

+Export trade, which has been dominated by exports to Central America, South America, and the Caribbean, will depend primarily upon the projected growth in the trade partner countries' economies within those markets.
 Any addition of import services at Port Everglades will also play a role by increasing export capacity and foreign port coverage.

-Export trade, which has been dominated by exports to Central America, South America, and the Caribbean, will depend primarily upon the projected growth in the trade partner